SayyedulBappy/Data_Structure/README.md

 Programming Done in Data Structure Course of 4th semester

-1. Implement data structure operation on array.
-Aim: the objective of this experiment is to implement major data structure operations insertion, deletion, traversing, searching using array.
+1. Implement data structure operation on array. **Aim**: the objective of this experiment is to implement major data structure operations insertion, deletion, traversing, searching using array.
 2. Implement Stack data structure.
 Aim: the objective of this experiment is to implement Stack operations PUSH,